 At a lower blood alcohol level – 0.12 – a person may experience vomiting due to alcohol poisoning.

-The amount of drinks needed to reach this level varies depending on the person’s weight; for example:
+The amount of beers needed to reach this level varies depending on the person’s weight; for example:

-- A 100-pound person would need three drinks in one hour or four drinks over two hours
+- A 100-pound person would need three beers in one hour or four drinks over two hours

 - A 200-pound person would need six drinks in less than one hour.

 Reduce drunk driving incidents by knowing the dangers of drinking and driving and implementing stricter laws and punishments.